kramsretlow/Autologistic.jl/docs/src/Examples.md

 ![marginal-probs.png](../assets/marginal-probs.png)

-Although the differences between the two marginal distributions are not striking, the extra edges connecting top/bottom and left/right do have some influence on the probabilities at the periphery of the square.
+The differences between the two marginal distributions are due to the different association structures, because the unary parts of the two models are the same.
+The `ALfull` model has stronger association near the edges of the square, and weaker association near the center.
+The `ALsimple` model has a moderate association level throughout.

 As a final demonstration, perform Gibbs sampling for model `M2`, starting from a random state.
 Display a gif animation of the progress.